ucn-triumf/polarization-foils-bl05-202107/README.md

 The contents of the respoistory are organized as follows:

 - codes/ : place for codes written by H. Akatsuka and T. Higuchi

+- csv/ : csv files where measurement paremeters are noted

 - data/ : the directory which contains raw data.
 Omitted for github sync by .gitignore
 	- data/210713_SiFe : directory copied from niki, the linux machine that acquired data from the NIM module.
 Contains raw RPMT data.